July 01, 2026

 It was known as Saint Wenceslaus Parish, in Pittsburgh.
 Built in 1900, it was the only Bohemian parish in Pittsburgh diocesan history.
 Then, in 1989, Donald Wuerl proverbially closed its doors permanently.

 At present, in 2026, there is an attempt to convert it into a Bohemian-influenced Dinner Theater ... or a regular theater of one degree or another.
+Maybe a reception area.
+Maybe a hall for awards.
+Maybe a holiday venue.
+Maybe some kind of a hub.
+In fact, when it comes to its future purpose, you can fill in the blanks, yourself.

 It's now known as the Heinz Loft where computer engineers, robotics engineers, and other young professionals rent apartment space.